shalatan/shalatan.github.io/ai.md

 ### <a name='FundamentalApproachesToAI'></a>Fundamental Approaches to AI
 - `Discriminative AI`: Approach that learns to distinguish between different classes of data, best for classification task and cannot understand context or generate new content.
-- `Generative AI`: Generates new content based on training data, i
+- `Generative AI`: Generates new content based on training data, i......

 ### <a name='Augmented-intelligence'></a>Augmented Intelligence
 - Combines human strengths with machine intelligence.